 The first thing you need to know before you choose between a rebuild kit or a complete assembly is what happened to your current fan clutch.
-There are several types of failures that can happen, and knowing which it is can help you determine how to proceed.
+There are several types of failures that can happen, and knowing which one can help you determine how to proceed.

-FRICTION FAILURE – This happens when your fan clutch friction material is worn down to the point where it cannot engage anymore.
+FRICTION FAILURE – This happens when the friction material is worn down to the point where it cannot engage anymore.
 This can happen from normal long-term wear, or it can be caused by an underlying issue, like an air leak.
 If your friction has failed, rebuilding or replacing are both viable options.

-PULLEY BEARING FAILURE – Much like failed friction material, this can either be from normal long-term wear, or from some underlying issue, like heat generated by slipping friction material due to lack of torque.
+PULLEY BEARING FAILURE – Much like failed friction material, this can either be from normal long-term wear, or from some underlying issue.
+Also, heat is generated by slipping friction material due to a lack of torque.
 As long as the failed bearings didn’t damage the pulley shaft, you still have the option to either rebuild or replace the fan clutch.

 WHEN TO REBUILD

-Compared to the price of a complete fan clutch assembly (new or reman), a rebuild kit is a very appealing option when dealing with a failed fan clutch.
-The cost of a new fan clutch, depending on the model, can vary, but can reach upwards of $2,000.
-Remans can cost significantly less, but are still a fair amount more than a rebuild kit.
+Compared to the price of a complete assembly (new or reman), a rebuild kit is a very appealing option when dealing with a failed fan clutch.
+The cost of a new one, depending on the model, can vary but can reach upwards of $2,000.
+Remans can cost significantly less but are still a fair amount more than a rebuild kit.
 This is where the appeal of a rebuild kit comes in.
 With a little effort, your fan clutch can be rebuilt to meet or exceed OEM standards while saving you some money in the process.

 A common misconception is that rebuilding a fan clutch is a labor-intensive, time-consuming task.
 However, with a little bit of knowledge and some hands-on effort, the rebuilding process can be fairly straightforward.

 Watch this video to see just how easy it can be.